Surya-1301/Jarvis-AI/README.md

 - Vercel will deploy the Flask app as a Python serverless function.
 - Configure env vars in Vercel project (same as `.env`).
 - Route config in `vercel.json` sends all traffic to the function.
+- Note: The serverless adapter `vercel-wsgi` is listed in `api/requirements.txt` (for Vercel only), not in root `requirements.txt` to avoid issues on other platforms.

 Note: Serverless has cold starts and execution time limits; long requests may not be ideal.